Edit Distance for Pushdown Automata: Threshold edit distance from pushdown to regular languages

 Now, the following lemma, which is (2) of Theorem~\ref{th:mainTED}, follows from Lemma~\ref{l:ExpTimeHardness}.

-\begin{lemma} The language inclusion problem from $\DPDA$ to $\NFA$ is $\EXPTIME$-complete. \end{lemma} \begin{proof} {\mathcal{A}_p} {\mathcal{A}_r} {\mathcal{A}_d} The $\EXPTIME$ upper bound is immediate (basically, an exponential determinization of the NFA, followed by complementation, product construction with the PDA, and the emptiness check of the product PDA in polynomial time in the size of the product). $\EXPTIME$-hardness of the problem follows from Lemma~\ref{l:ExpTimeHardness}. \end{proof}
+\begin{lem} The language inclusion problem from $\DPDA$ to $\NFA$ is $\EXPTIME$-complete. \end{lem} \begin{proof} {\mathcal{A}_p} {\mathcal{A}_r} {\mathcal{A}_d} The $\EXPTIME$ upper bound is immediate (basically, an exponential determinization of the NFA, followed by complementation, product construction with the PDA, and the emptiness check of the product PDA in polynomial time in the size of the product). $\EXPTIME$-hardness of the problem follows from Lemma~\ref{l:ExpTimeHardness}. \end{proof}